quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 # etc...
 ```

+!!!
+NOTE

-NOTE: This is how you would see the values in the Kafka topic `product_review_word_counts`.
+    This is a user-friendly representation of how a message key/value in the Kafka topic
+    `product_review_word_counts` would appear.